Steal This Look: Fuzzco Office in Charleston by

-Steal This Look: Fuzzco Office in Charleston
+Steal This Look: Fuzzco in Charleston, South Carolina

 Above: Fuzzco headquarters, located in a small stuccoed building on Spring Street, has served as laundromat, church, candy store, and hat shop.